Light466/My_Programs/README.md

 Experiment 14.
 Multiple Linear Regression for Predicting "Petrol Consumption" Experiment 15.
 Logistic Handwritten digit recognition Experiment 16.
 Draw a ROC-AUC curve using Logistic Regression and classify the survived passangers from Titanic dataset.
 Experiment 17.
-Using Binary and Multiclass Classification of heart attack in youngsters of India
+Using Binary and Multiclass Logistic Regression Classification classify the probability of heart attack in youngsters of India
+Experiment 18.
+Using the Binary Logistic classifier calculate probability of detecting Diabetis and calculate probability of existing diffrent Penguin species using Multiclass Logistic Regression.
+Experient 19.
+Classify Iris Dataset using SVM with different types of Kernel.